njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.TECHNICAL.md

 ----

-The only dependency this analysis requires is an installation of MS Excel.
+These analyses require the installation of Visual Studio Code.

 ----